hanzjk/choreo-samples/appointment-management/readme.md

 3. Select Asgardeo as the identity provider.
 4. Go to https://console.asgardeo.io/ and create a new user to sign in to the wbe application from `User Management` settings
 5. Create a new standard based application and configure it using the provided OIDC App Configuration information.
 6. Copy Client ID and Client Secret to Choreo console's OIDC App configuration and click on `Add Keys` button.

 </details>

 ##### Note

-If you use a different names for the connections, update the environment variable names in `appointment-management/appointment-service/database.js` and `appointment-management/web-portal/backend/server.js`
+If you use a different names for the connections, update the environment variable names in `appointment-management/appointment-service/database.js` and `appointment-management/web-portal/backend/server.js` by following the instructions provided in the inline guide for the created connections.